How do you know if he’s the one to marry?

 - Cuddle and kiss every day in front of your kids!
 Let them hear you say, “I love you!”
 To your spouse!
 Every time you leave!!
 Every time you come and go!!
 Every time you talk via phone!!
 Even i you don’t ‘feel’ it at the moment, just saying it gets your mind convinced it’s what you are doing!
 Your kids?
 They will say: “Yuck!”
 “Gross” but seeing you kiss your spouse just tells them “MY WORLD IS SAFE!!!” and “unlike all my friends parents, mine are happy and keeping our family together!”

 - NO name calling or “You are just a…” No fighting mean.
 Fight fair.
 Always.

-Remember your kids will now watch you for a living.
+Remember your kids will now watch you

 Be the role model for them.

 Be the person you wish your parents had modeled for you.

 If your partner won’t join in, do it anyway.
 Sooner or later, they will get the hint that the way you are acting is proper and they will follow.